1- Easy approach to steel beams and types of buckling.

 Let us check the moment of inertia about the y-axis, which is (hw*tw^3/12), and the inertia in the direction of x, which is tf*hw^2/12.
 To imagine the buckling direction about y.

-Imagine a shift in the y-axis in the x-direction, the coefficient is called λweb=h/tw, where h is the height h web/ t web. hw=total depth d-2*kdes, or as the distance between the two rounded portions at the top and bottom flanges.
+Imagine a shift in the y-axis in the x-direction.
+The coefficient is called λweb = h/tw, where h is the height h_web/t_web. hw=total depth d-2*kdes, or as the distance between the two rounded portions at the top and bottom flanges.

-This compression force acts on the upper flange, and acts on the upper flange, above the neutral axis, creating a lateral buckling as if the flange acts as a column. the flange is partially fixed by the web and acts in half-width.
-We might ask, the inertia is in the x-direction or the Y-direction? if we consider x as the horizontal axis, for the whole width of the flange, Ix =Bf*Tf^3/12, while, Iy=tf *bf^3/12, the lowest value will be Ix.
+The flange is partially fixed by the web and spans more than half its width.
+We might ask, is the inertia in the x-direction or the Y-direction?
+If we consider x as the horizontal axis, for the whole width of the flange, Ix =Bf*Tf^3/12, while Iy=tf *bf^3/12, the lowest value will be Ix.

 What is the flange local buckling for beams?

-What is WLB, web local buckling for beams?
+What is WLB (web local buckling) for beams?

 The web local buckling for steel beams.